FOUR Awards Available

 Outstanding Undergraduate Student Scholarship: $600 will go to an outstanding undergraduate student working towards a Wildlife Sciences or similar degree (e.g., Zoology, Biology, Conservation Biology) at an Oregon college.
 Selection will focus on excellence in academics, leadership, and experience.
 To apply, follow the instructions below.

 Kathy Johnson Outreach Scholarship: $600 will be awarded to an undergraduate or post-baccalaureate student.
 This award is intended to foster diversity within the Society, and will be based on academic performance and leadership.
 Eligible recipients include older returning students, single parents, or students making a career shift into natural resources, and those with real-world issues or challenges related to class, culture, ethnicity, gender, gender expression, age, language, race, ability, and sexual orientation.
 To apply, follow instructions below and include information in the cover letter outlining why you are qualified and how scholarship support can help you.
+For this scholarship full-time enrollment is not required.

 Outstanding New Graduate Student Scholarship: $1000 will be awarded to a graduate student in their first year of graduate study.
 Awards will be based on academic qualifications and research goals.
 To apply, follow instructions below and include a copy of your research goals and a letter of support from your major professor.